Bringing Up Baby: Legacy

 Bringing Up Baby has been adapted several times.
-Hawks recycled the nightclub scene in which Hepburn's dress is torn and Grant walks behind her in the comedy Man's Favorite Sport (1964).
-Peter Bogdanovich's film What's Up, Doc?
-(1972), starring Barbra Streisand and Ryan O'Neal, was intended as an homage to the film, and has contributed to its reputation.
-In the commentary track for Bringing Up Baby, Bogdanovich discusses how the coat-ripping scene in What's Up, Doc? was based on the scene in which Grant's coat and Hepburn's dress are torn in Bringing Up Baby.
+Hawks recycled the nightclub scene in which Hepburn's dress is torn and Grant walks behind her in the 1964 comedy, Man's Favorite Sport.
+Peter Bogdanovich's 1972 film What's Up, Doc?, starring Barbra Streisand, was intended as a homage to Bringing Up Baby, and has contributed to its reputation.
+The coat-ripping scene in What's Up, Doc? was based on the scene in which Grant's coat and Hepburn's dress are torn in Bringing Up Baby.
+The 1987 film Who's That Girl?, starring Madonna, is also loosely based on Bringing Up Baby, while the 1985 French film One Woman or Two, starring Gérard Depardieu, is a rework of the film.

-The French film Une Femme ou Deux (English: One Woman or Two; 1985), starring Gérard Depardieu, Sigourney Weaver, and Dr. Ruth Westheimer, is a rework of Bringing Up Baby.
-The film Who's That Girl?
-(1987), starring Madonna, is also loosely based on Bringing Up Baby.

-In 1990 (the registry's second year), Bringing Up Baby was selected for preservation in the National Film Registry of the Library of Congress as "culturally, historically, or aesthetically significant".
+In 1990 Bringing Up Baby was selected for preservation in the National Film Registry of the Library of Congress as "culturally, historically, or aesthetically significant".
 Entertainment Weekly voted the film 24th on its list of greatest films.
 In 2000, readers of Total Film magazine voted it the 47th-greatest comedy film of all time.
 Premiere ranked Cary Grant's performance as Dr. David Huxley 68th on its list of 100 all-time greatest performances, and ranked Susan Vance 21st on its list of 100 all-time greatest movie characters.

-The National Society of Film Critics also included Bringing Up Baby in their "100 Essential Films", considering it to be arguably the director's best film.

-The film is recognized by American Film Institute in these lists: